shadman/resume-json-parse-ruby/README.md

 - Tested with Firefox and Chrome.

 ## Deployment Steps:
-- Create a directory for your Ruby Projects
+- Create a directory for your Ruby Projects,
-- Need to clone/copy all code from repository on your Ruby project directory.
+- Need to clone/copy all code from repository on your created Ruby project directory.
 - No need for any kind of database.
 - Install RVM and Ruby by given commands below (if needed; otherwise install only gems. steps defined in 'Ruby setup with RVM')
 - Run with puma server.
 (Steps defined in 'Run Project via Puma')